-"In Chicago?
+"Cops shoot anything they want.
+At leve went crazy in the -> "In Chicago?
 Man, we lucky to be alive.
 Besides, the bad arm kept him off the streets and in the class room.
 He's a math wiz.
 Wins competitions all over.
 Scholarships pouring in."
 "So the boy cop did him a favor."
 "No. No, no, no. Jesus stepped in and did that.
 He said, 'Hold on there Mr. Police Guy.
 Don't hurt the least of mine.
 He who harms the least of mine disturbs the tranquility of my mind."
 Beautiful, thought Frank.
-Bible stuff works every time every place-outside the fire zone that is.
+Bible stuff works every time every place-except the fire zone.
 "Jesus.
 Jesus!"
 That's what Mike said.
 Red yelled it too.
 "Jesus, God Almighty, I'm fucked, Frank, Jesus, help me."
-Tk The math wiz had no objection to sleeping on the sofa and letting his father's new friend have his bed.
-Settling down into darkness shaped by the street lit edges of the window shades, IN the absence of Lily Frank hoped sobriety would not subject him to those same awful, waking dreams.
+Tk In math wiz had no objection to sleeping on the sofa and letting his father's new friend have his bed.
+Settling down into darkness shaped by the street-lit edges of the window shades, Frank hoped sobriety, maintained without Lily, would not subject him to those same awful, waking dreams.
 Sleep came finally but a few hours into it, he woke to the sound of a click like the pull of a trigger from a gun minus ammo.
 Frank sat up.
 Nothing stirred.
 Then the outline of a small man in a wide-brimmed hat appeared outlined by the frame of light at the window.
 Frank reached for the bedside lamp.
 Its glow revealed a little sad-faced man in a light blue zoot suit.
-H"Hey!
+"Hey!
 Who the hell are you?
 What you want?"
-Frank stood and moved cautiously toward the figure.
-Three steps toward him, the zoot suit man disappeared.
-Frank went back to bed, thinking the sighting was not all that bad, compared to others he'd had.
+Frank rose from the bed and moved toward the figure.
+Three steps taken, the zoot suit man disappeared. \ A little scotch on the train, It bottle of beer hours later - he'd had no problem with reptraint Frank went back to bed, thinking the sighting was not all that bad, compared to others he'd had.
 No guts, no dogs or birds eating the remains of his friends.
-This one, a strange little man, was comic, in a way.
+This one, a strange little man was comic, in a way.
 He had heard about those suits, but never saw anybody wearing one.
 If cartoon was the medium and manhood was the message he would have preferred a loincloth and some white paint artfully smeared on forehead and cheeks.
 Holding a spear, of course.
-But the zoot suiters chose another costume: wide shoulders, wide brimmed hats, watch chains, pants ballooned up from narrow cuffs to a chest high waist. tk Scenery MAMA WAS PREGNANT WHEN WE WALKED OUT OF BANDERA COUNTY, TEXAS.
+But the zoot suiters chose another costume: wide shoulders, wide brimmed hats, watch chains, pants ballooned up from narrow cuffs to a chest high waist. tk MAMA WAS PREGNANT WHEN WE WALKED OUT OF BANDERA COUNTY, TEXAS.
 THREE OR MAYBE FOUR FAMILIES HAD TRUCKS OR CARS AND LOADED ALL THEY COULD.
-BUT THEY COULDN'T LOAD THEIR LAND, THEIR CROPS LONG TIME BEFORE THE SMELL OF OUR BURNED DOWN HOUSES DISAPPEARED.
-MOST FAMILIES, LIKE MINE, WALKED FOR MILES UNTIL MR. GARDENER CAME BACK FOR US AFTER OWN DROPPING HIS PEOPLE AT THE STATE LINE.
+BUT THEY COULDN'T LOAD THEIR LAND, THEIR CROPS, THEIR STOCK.
+IT WAS A LONG TIME BEFORE THE SMELL OF BURNED DOWN HOUSES DISAPPEARED.
+MOST FAMILIES, LIKE MINE, WALKED FOR MILES UNTIL MR. GARDENER CAME BACK FOR US AFTER DROPPING HIS OWN PEOPLE AT THE STATE LINE.
 HE TOOK US A DISTANCE AND THEN WE WALKED SOME MORE.
 MY SHOE SOLE FLAPPED UNTIL PAPA TIED IT UP WITH HIS OWN SHOE LACE.
 TALK ABOUT TIRED.
 TALK ABOUT HUNGRY.
 I HAVE EATEN TRASH IN JAIL, KOREA, HOSPITALS, AT TABLE AND FROM CERTAIN GARBAGE CANS.
 NOTHING, HOWEVER, COMPARES TO THE FOOD LEAVINGS AT PANTRIES.
 WRITE ABOUT THAT, WHY DON'T YOU?
-YOU GOT ANY NOTION OF WHAT IT'S LIKE TRYING TO GET SOMETHING TO EAT WALKING FOR DAYS AND NIGHTS DOWN A COUNTRY ROAD?
-HAPPY TO BE OFFERED THE LEFTOVERS OF A FOOD PANTRY?
-I REMEMBER STANDING IN LINE AT CHURCH OF THE REDEEMER WAITING FOR A TIN PLATE OF DRY, CRACKED CHEESE ALREADY SHOWING GREEN, PICKLED PIGS' FEET-ITS VINEGAR SOAKING STALE WHITE BREAD.
+I REMEMBER STANDING IN LINE AT CHURCH OF THE REDEEMER WAITING FOR A TIN PLATE OF DRY, HARD CHEESE ALREADY SHOWING GREEN, PICKLED PIGS' FEET-ITS VINEGAR SOAKING STALE BISCUITS.